JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Navigation/Signoffs/Livestream Camera Subsystem.md

 # Constraints:

+The bandwidth BetaFPV C02 camera = 1200 pixels × 30 fps × 24 bits × 10 = 8,640,000 bps
+8,640,000 bps / 1,000,000 = 8.64 Mbps
-1. Limited bandwidth in the crawlspace area.
-This can affect the quality and reliability of the live video feed.
+The available bandwidth in the crawlspace area is limited to 8.64 Mbps.
+This limited bandwidth can impact the quality of the live video feed.
+To have the optimal performance, the design criteria should focus on operating the video streaming system within this bandwidth constraint.

-2. The latency, which is the delay introduced during real-time video streaming over a network.
-This delay can impact the responsiveness of the remote control and guidance of the robot.
+The second constraint is latency, or the delay in real-time video streaming.
+The latency introduced during real-time video streaming should be minimized to ensure responsive remote control and guidance of the robot.
+The aim is to keep it between 20-40 milliseconds, but up to 100 milliseconds can work.

-3. The Raspberry Pi's limited computational power is a constraint.
-This may affect the camera's ability to handle high-resolution video streams or perform additional image processing tasks.
-As a result, it could impact the quality and responsiveness of the video feed.
+The Raspberry Pi 4 has limitations like a 1.5 GHz quad-core CPU and different RAM options (2, 4, or 8 GB).
+These limits may affect the camera's ability to handle high-resolution videos above 1080p at 30 frames per second.
+Additionally, if the camera must process complex image tasks, it could cause delays beyond the ideal range of 20-40 milliseconds, affecting the video's responsiveness.

 Specifications and Constraints: